1roshanekka/1roshanekka/README.md

 - 👀 I’m interested in Machine Learning and AI
 - 🌱 I’m currently learning WebDev  |  C++  |  Python
-- 💞️ I’m looking to collaborate on Web Development
-- 📫 Mail me at  - 1roshanekka@gmail.com
+- 💞️ I’m looking to collaborate on Web Development Reach me out at - 1roshanekka@gmail.com

 ## About
 Roshan Ekka is currently an undergrad from IIT Kharagpur.
 He is passionate about Data Science and Biology and looks forward for creating